GiuseppeSoriano/MoodPilot/Prototype/Documentation/Documentation.md

 # 2. State of the Art

 This section provides a comprehensive review of the **State of the Art**, highlighting advancements and challenges in key technological domains.
-It examines the limitations of two-way rating systems within ride-hailing platforms, explores the integration of Facial Emotion Recognition (FER) technologies to enhance user experience and safety in automotive contexts, and evaluates the deployment of FER systems on edge devices, emphasizing their potential for real-time, privacy-preserving applications in resource-constrained environments.
+It examines the limitations of two-way rating systems within ride-hailing platforms, explores the integration of Facial Expression Recognition (FER) technologies to enhance user experience and safety in automotive contexts, and evaluates the deployment of FER systems on edge devices, emphasizing their potential for real-time, privacy-preserving applications in resource-constrained environments.

 ## 2.1.
 Two-ways Rating System Limitations in Ride-Hailing Services